okyeron/OMX-27/Docs.md

 ### Encoder

-The encoder is directly next to the screen of the OMX-27.
+The encoder is the knob directly to the right of the display.

 You can use the encoder to modify parameters and change the selected parameter and page.

-Short press the encoder to toggle between selecting parameters and editing them.
+Short press the encoder once to toggle between selecting parameters and editing them.
 The selected parameter will be highlighted to reflect which mode you are in.

 Long press the encoder to change to a different mode.
 Once in mode selection, turn the encoder, then short-press to enter the selected mode.